-All the usual traffic laws that apply to other vehicles also apply to motorcycles.
-These include obeying all traffic signals, yielding when other vehicles have the right of way, and heeding the speed limit.
+All traffic laws that apply to other vehicles also apply to motorcycles.
+These include obeying all traffic signals, yielding when other vehicles have the right of way and driving within the posted speed limit.

 You may operate a motorcycle only from the permanent, attached seat.

-This is the only position that allows safe steering, stopping, and otherwise controlling a motorcycle.
+This is the only position that allows safe steering, stopping, and controlling a motorcycle.

 Passengers may only ride on motorcycles designed to accommodate them.

 Safety engineers consider the weight and positioning of passengers in motorcycle design.
-Sitting elsewhere could result in loss of control of the bike and a deadly crash.
-Passengers must not ride such that they interfere with the drivers ability to see the road or control the motorcycle either.
+Sitting elsewhere could result in loss of control of the bike and a potentially deadly crash.
+Passengers must not ride in such a way that they interfere with the driver’s ability to see the road or control the motorcycle.

 Riders must keep both hands on the handlebars.

-Once again, this is about maintaining control of the bike and safety of the rider.
-You’re not permitted to hold a package under one arm, a drink in your hand, or anything of the sort.
-If you need to carry something while riding, secure it to your bike.
+This is about maintaining control of the bike and safety of the rider.
+You’re not permitted to hold a package under one arm, a drink in your hand or anything that would take your hands off the handlebars.
+If you need to carry something while riding, it must be secured to your bike.

 Motorcycles get full use of the width of the lane they’re riding in.

-Although they don’t take up the entire space, motorcyclists are entitled to the full width of lane.
-Other vehicles should treat them this way, never crowding them or trying to pass them by invading their lane.
+Although they don’t take up the entire space, motorcyclists are entitled to the full width of their lane.
+Other vehicles should treat motorcycles as though they are a full-sized vehicle, never crowding them or trying to pass them by invading their lane.

 Two motorcycles may share a single lane.